bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

 (for example, ``bdb-test-cluster-0``), click ``Save``, and wait for the changes to be applied.

-To verify the DNS setting is operational, you can run ``nslookup <dns name added in ConfigMap>`` from your local Linux shell.
+To verify the DNS setting is operational, you can run ``nslookup <DNS name added in ConfigMap>`` from your local Linux shell.

 This will ensure that when you scale the replica set later, other MongoDB